forestdb/forestdb.org/models/exogenous-counterfactuals.md

     "If it weren't in category A, it wouldn't have feature")
 ~~~~

-### Testing the model
+### Testing the models

-Now we can compare this new Pearl-esque style to the original stlye with randomness embedded in the functions.
+Now we can compare this new exogenous style to the original stlye with randomness embedded in the functions.
 The two models below are parallel instantiations of a simple a→b→c causal chain.
 The values of each node as well as the weights between the nodes are unknown variables that the listener must discover.

 #### Old